edm00se/awesome-board-games/ReadMe.md

 ## Contribute

-Contributions welcome!
+Contributions are welcome and encouraged!
 Read the [contribution guidelines](contributing.md) first.

 ## License